 "Kathy Wolfe is an angel."

 Really.
-The only way I hear people quantified is when talking about how sweet they are.
+The only way I hear people quantified is when talking about how nice they are.
 It's so refreshing.
-If you are cute, that's great- but people here realize that's not your most important quality.
-I was so touched by the volunteers that came to help when Katrina hit my grandparents, or when tornadoes ripped apart my hometown a few weeks ago.
-Seeing how much time, money, and labor people freely give to help, I am overwhelmed with their goodness.
+If you are cute, that's great- but everyone knows that's not your most important quality.
+I was so touched by the volunteers that came to help when Katrina hit my grandparents' house, or when tornadoes ripped apart my hometown a few weeks ago.
+The time, the money, they labor people freely give to help- I'm overwhelmed by their goodness.
 Bless their hearts.

 I realize the South is not for everybody.
-If you hate humidity, chicken and football, you're probably in deep trouble.
-But personally, it's what I'll always think of as home.
+If you hate humidity, chicken, and football... you're probably in deep trouble.
+But it's what I'll always think of as home.
 I hope I never stop waving to the neighbors when I'm driving by or walking my dog.
-I hope I never stop using the phrase "fixin' to" when explaining that I'm about to go to the store.
+I hope I never stop using the phrase fixin' to when explaining that I am about to go to the store.
 I hope I never forget the terrible-but-memorable Southern Gospel music our bus driver blasted every morning for three years of my life.
-I hope I never start eating GRITS (because I have always hated them no matter how much butter you soak in there), but I am oh so glad that I can always claim to be one.
+I hope I never start eating GRITS, because I have always hated them no matter how much butter you soak in there, but I am oh-so-glad that I can always claim to be one.
+[GRITS is an acronym for "Girls Raised In The South," a phrase I guarantee you can find gracing the back of a classy T-shirt at any given Salvation Army.]

 "Southern girls are God's gift to the entire male population.
 There is absolutely no woman finer than one raised below the Mason-Dixon line and once you go southern, may the good Lord help you- you never go back."